Everyone needs a little help sometimes and we are here for parents when they need us most.

 “The thought of going out on my own was overwhelming, but thanks to my volunteer, I was able to leave the house for the first time in a long time!
 It was so good to have adult conversations and meet with other mums.
 The group were really welcoming, and I felt like I was understood.
 They have really helped me get my confidence.”

-As well as our regular meet-ups we also host topic-focused sessions, which give our parents the chance to build their skills and confidence.
+As well as our regular meet-ups we also host topic-focused sessions e.g.Toddler’s Behaving Badly, paediatric first aid, which give our parents the chance to build their skills and confidence.

 “I’ve enjoyed the different classes available, I have attended sessions on baby massage, cooking and sewing.”

-Life for Home-Start families is often especially hard in the school holidays, so we usually organise popular day trips to places like Kew Gardens, Hobbledown Farm and West Wittering.
-Our trips not only give parents and children alike a fun and adventurous day out of London but firm friendships are often formed, enabling families to support each other in the future.
+Life for Home-Start families is often especially hard in the school holidays, so we organise day trips to places like Kew Gardens and West Wittering.
+Our trips not only give parents and children alike a fun and adventurous day out but firm friendships are often formed, enabling families to support each other in the future.